gthparch/macsim/tools/trace_converter/README.md

 Build:

-Run scons to build the trace reader.
-You can specify an argument for the architecture of the trace reader you want to build.
+Run scons to build the trace converter.
+You can specify an argument for the architecture of the trace converter you want to build.
 The default architecture is x86.
 The other options are *gpu*, *a64*.

 $ scons arch=gpu

+Clean:
+$ scons --clean

 Running: